 Here are words indicating the free state.
 This can help you in setting your goals.
 The word I like best is imperturbability: the place where nothing can ever disturb you again, the place no person can disturb you.
 You just look at the other one and you allow the other one to be and want what the other one wants.
 Even if they want to kill you, how can they disturb you?
 You’re eternal.
 The greatest disturber of everything, the cause of all turbulence in the mind, perturbations, masturbations, everything, is desire.
 It just spins us into this tremendous swirl of what we’re into.
 Aim for desirelessness; aim to release all of your desires.
 Try to move towards less and less effort.
 Now, of course you’ve got to move up out of the havingness state into the doingness state before you try to make things effortless.
 But when you let go and identify with your Beingness, things become effortless.
 And as most of you have heard me say, every impossible, no matter how impossible, becomes immediately possible when we become completely released on it.
-And you know you are completely released when you just don’t give a hoot.
+And you know you are completely released when you just don’t give a damn.

 (Asked to repeat)

 The sense of actionlessness, of not being the doer—work toward that.
 And toward witnessing everything that’s happening.
 Sit back and be the witness of it.
 But when you reach the top, all these things are in place; that’s the way you will be.
 Those are the five words that I like best for the top state.
-You might have some other words you could add to it.

 And so to close on a sense of humor, which most of you have seen, apathy, grief, fear, lust, anger, pride; [and on the other side] courageousness, acceptance and peace.
 We must get rid of the AGFLAP in order to CAP it.
 And coming from this side, CAP spells PAC.
 And this is the Pac-Man.
 The CAP is the Pac-Man that gobbles up the AGFLAP.
 But you need to get up here to gobble that up completely.
 It’s from the high points that you reach down into the suppressed fear of dying, allow it up so you can let it out.